Charlie Mulgrew

-Mulgrew began his career at Celtic, during which time he spent time on loan at Dundee United.
+Mulgrew began his career at Celtic, during which he spent time on loan at Dundee United.
 He then played for Wolverhampton Wanderers, Southend United on loan and Aberdeen.
 He returned for a second spell with Celtic in 2010, spending six years at the club.
 In August 2016, Mulgrew left Celtic to join Blackburn Rovers.
 He played on loan for Wigan Athletic during the 2019–20 season, returning to Blackburn in January 2020, then spending the following season on loan at Fleetwood Town.
-He signed for Dundee United for a second time in June 2021.
-Mulgrew has made more than 40 international appearances for Scotland.
+He signed for Dundee United for a second time in June 2021 before retiring in September 2023.
+Mulgrew made 44 international appearances for Scotland between 2012 and 2019.

+Mulgrew was appointed his first managerial position at Kelty Hearts in January 2025, but resigned in April of the same year.

 Early life

 Mulgrew grew up in Kirkintilloch and attended Holy Family Trinity Primary School and St Ninian's High School in the East Dunbartonshire town.

 Club career

 Celtic

 Having progressed through Celtic's youth system alongside Aiden McGeady, Mulgrew turned professional in July 2002.
 Originally playing at centre back, he was soon encouraged to switch to left back due to the shortage of players in that position at the club.
 He won the Scottish Youth Cup with the club in 2004–05, beating St Mirren 2–0 at Hampden Park.